Baby Hummingbirds: (Egg to Fledgling)

 How does a mother hummingbird feed her babies?

-A mother hummingbird feeds her babies by expelling a regurgitated bolus of bugs and nectar into the mouths of the baby hummingbirds.
-She uses her crop which is part of the esophagus, not the stomach, to deposit the pulposus texture of nutrients into her young every 15 to 20 minutes.
+The mother hummingbird uses her crop which is part of the esophagus, not the stomach, to deposit the pulposus texture of nutrients to her young every 15 to 20 minutes.

-The crop is an enlarged esophagus, a part of the bird’s digestive tract that stores food for a limited period of time.
-This part of the bird’s anatomy is a muscular pouch that expands near the throat.
+The crop is an enlarged esophagus (a part of the bird’s digestive tract) that stores food for a limited period of time.

 This biological trait is useful for a mother hummingbird to gather and store a large amount of food in her crop in a short amount of time when food is available.
-At a later and more convenient date, she can attend her stored food when she is safe or ready to feed her offspring.

 Initially, when their eyes are still closed, baby hummingbirds rely heavily on their sense of hearing and their sense of touch.

-In an effort to gauge when the mother hummingbird is arriving to the nest with food the babies wait in anticipation listening for familiar chirps and feeling the vibrations of air produced by her wings.
+In an effort to gauge when the mother hummingbird is arriving at the nest with food the babies wait in anticipation listening for familiar chirps and feeling the vibrations of air produced by her wings.

 When the mother hummingbird has made contact with her babies they quickly lift their heads from resting (with their eyes closed), opening their mouths to prepare themselves for receiving food.
-The mother hummingbird will grip the side of the nest with her claws while she thrusts her beak down her babies throats and regurgitates her food.

 If you have never witnessed this in action, it can be a scary sight!

 At first glance, it looks like the mother is violently choking her babies or even potentially hurting them.
 But rest assured she is not harming them.
 She is only doing her job and filling the bellies of her babies.
-The mother hummingbird will continue to feed her babies this regurgitated mixture for the next 3 weeks.

-When the baby hummingbirds become adolescents, they will continue to rely on their mother for food and will continue to feed on the regurgitated mixture from mom while also learning how to locate their own food.
+When the baby hummingbirds become adolescents, they will continue to rely on their mother for food and will continue to feed on the regurgitated mixture from mom for the next 3 weeks while also learning how to locate their own food.

 How long does it take for a baby hummingbird to fly?

 From hatching to fledging it takes approximately 3-4 weeks for a baby hummingbird to perfect the art of flying.
 During this time the babies practice cleaning their feathers while stretching and strengthening their muscles and continue to test their wings in preparation for flight.
-Two more weeks of training are mandated after fledging.

 A little after 3 weeks baby hummingbirds are ready to practice the motion of flying.
 They have tripled in size and are competing for space in the nest.

-While perfecting their craft of flying baby hummingbirds tend to hit their siblings in the face with their wings.
+While perfecting their craft of flying, baby hummingbirds tend to hit their siblings in the face with their wings.
 This rewarding and invigorating challenge makes them extremely excited to show off their new profound skill set.

 They proudly flap their wings pretending to feel like an adult even though they are still gripping the side of the nest for stability.